filefoxper/airma/packages/@airma/react-effect/README.md

 * deps - you can set an array as dependencies, sometimes you may want to drive query callback running by the different dependencies with variables.
 * manual - set manual `true`, means you want to execute the query manually, then the deps and variables change will not affect the query callback running.
 * strategy - you can set a strategy function or a strategy array to make query callback running with the strategy you want, for example: `debounce`, `once`.
 If it is an array, the query follows running order from outside to inside.
-* exact - a boolean value, for ignore the affect from a global `EffectConfigProvider` config.
+* exact - a boolean value, for ignore the affect from a global `ClientConfigProvider` config.

 returns: